-We all want to achieve more and more, yet we all have same amounted of time and achieving more is about utilizing finite time we have in an appropriate ways.
+We all want to achieve more, yet we all have the same amount of time and achieving more is about utilizing the finite time we have appropriately.

-Here are few ideas from the book for achieving more –
+Here are a few ideas from the book for achieving more –

 1) Consistency is the Key –

 - How many times it has happened with you in past you took up something big and got exhausted in few days and quit?
 Darius suggests taking baby step.
 Always make sure to begin small, take your time, don’t rush in to things.

 - Doing small things consistently is much better than doing big thing occasionally.